All guides

 Position your pet correctly

 Keep the mouth closed or slightly open.
-Gently tilt the muzzle up, but avoid tilting the head too far back to prevent aspiration.
+Gently raise the muzzle, without tilting the head too far back, to prevent aspiration.

 3